ChloeWhen117/devpub/README.md

     npm i        # install client
     cd -         #navigate back to main/server directory npm run dev  # run dev environment

+[Redux Developer Tools](https://github.com/zalmoxisus/redux-devtools-extension) for your preferred browser is required to build the project.

 ## App structure

 Server lives in the main directory.
 Client lives in '/client'.
 Server and client have separate build steps.